History of Thumbposition

 Since the “discovery” of thumbposition in the mid 18th century, its use – and the use of the higher cello registers in general – has progressively increased through the musical and historical epochs.
 For compilations of repertoire excerpts in thumbposition, grouped by composer and in approximate chronological order, click on the following link

-THE BAROQUE THUMB
+THE BAROQUE-AND-BEFORE THUMB

 In music of the Renaissance and Early Baroque periods, the thumb was never used.
 The high cello writing that we may find in music of these periods was intended for the 5-string “violoncello piccolo” (used in Bach’s Sixth Cello Suite, approximately twenty Cantatas and several of Vivaldi’s Cello Concertos) or instruments of the Viola da Gamba family (Bach’s Gamba Sonatas).
 The occasional use of the thumb in the Neck Region that is required on the modern cello to play in certain passages in the Third and Fourth Bach Solo Cello Suites reinforces the theory that the Bach Suites were written to be played on a much smaller instrument than the modern cello: probably the Viola Pomposa or the Viola da Spalla, both played with violin fingerings.
 This smaller size would have allowed these passages to be played simply with stretches between the fingers.

 Open the following link for more discussion about this question: Thumbposition And Violin Fingerings in Bach’s Cello Music